Design Futures 2026!

-The 2023 Design Futures Forum will be an in-person five-day, interdisciplinary leadership development convening from June 26th through June 30th, 2023 in Eugene, Oregon.
-Hosted by the University of Oregon, we will bring together 70+ student leaders from across the nation representing design programs from leading academic institutions and over 25 academic and practitioner faculty from private and non-profit based practices.
+The 2026 Design Futures Forum will be an in-person five-day, interdisciplinary leadership development convening in Detroit, Michigan from June 1st - 5th.
+Hosted by University of Detroit Mercy, we will bring together 70+ student leaders from across the nation representing design programs from leading academic institutions and over 25 academic and practitioner faculty from private and non-profit based practices.

 Registration is through the University Consortium.
 Individual registration may be available.